-Whether you’re launching a new product or service, launch day is the “final test” to determine whether or not your many months (sometimes years) of hard work paid off.
+Launch day is the “final test” to know if your months (sometimes years) of hard work pay off.

 Of course, no matter how much you prepare, test, or tweak in preparation, there’s always a chance your launch won’t go as planned.

 And when things go wrong… we call that a “failed product launch.”

 Last year Pavlok launched its 3rd crowdfunding campaign and introduced Pavlok 2 to the world. (formerly Pavlok Rise)

 Despite spending months crafting the “perfect” message, surveying our community, and building a marketing strategy, the launch did not go according to plan.

 Fortunately, we were able to quickly right the ship.

 We completely revamped our campaign in a matter of days and got on the right track for our 3rd successful product launch.

 The few weeks after launching when we were pivoting was an incredible learning experience for us.

 So, we want to share a few lessons to help you avoid some costly mistakes.